What is a Section 179 deduction?

-You can't claim a Section 179 deduction for more than $500,000 in qualified assets ($535,000 for qualified enterprise zone or renewal community property assets).
-The deduction is reduced if the total of all Section 179 assets you placed in service during the tax year exceeds $2,010,000.
+You can't claim a Section 179 deduction for more than $1,000,000 in qualified assets.
+The deduction is reduced if the total of all Section 179 assets you placed in service during the tax year exceeds $2,500,000.

 Your Section 179 deduction amount cannot exceed your net business income for the year, but if it does, you can carry the excess over to a future tax year.

 Finally, you must retain business use of the asset until the end of its useful life.
 If that's not possible, you must pay back part of the deduction as a Section 179 recapture.